srdjan/react-multistep/README.md

 npm run build
 ```

-3) On a succesful build, navigate to the example folder and try it:
+3) On a successful build, to try the example app, navigate to the example folder and try it:

 ```sh
 cd ../example